Captive Women

-Captive Women (U.K. title 3000 A.D.) is a 1952 American black-and-white post-apocalyptic science-fiction film.
-It stars Robert Clarke and Margaret Field.
-The film has a running time of 64 minutes.
-It deals with the effects of a nuclear war and how life would be afterwards.
+Captive Women (U.K. title 3000 A.D.) is a 1952 American post-apocalyptic science-fiction film directed by Stuart Gilmore and starring Robert Clarke, Margaret Field and William Schallert.
+The plot concerns the effects of a nuclear war.

 Plot

-The film opens with war footage from World War III ending with a nuclear attack.

-Long after the nuclear war, the last human survivors are divided into three tribes.
-Robert (Clarke) and Ruth (Field) are about to be married in the ruins of a post-apocalyptic New York City during a brief interlude in ongoing hostilities between their tribe (the Norms) and the rival tribe (the Mutates).
-The Mutates try to adhere to the tenets of the Christian Bible, but it is rejected by the Norms.
+Long after a nuclear war, the last human survivors are divided into three tribes.
+Robert and Ruth are about to be married in the ruins of a post-apocalyptic New York City during a brief interlude in ongoing hostilities between their tribe, the Norms, and the Mutates, a rival tribe.
+The Mutates adhere to the tenets of the Bible, which is rejected by the Norms.

-However, raiders from a third tribe, the Upriver People, attack through the Hudson River Tunnel and capture Ruth and several other women because they desperately need fertile females.
-The warring tribes must put aside their differences to rescue the women, a joint effort that unfolds quite quickly in the short film.

-Ultimately, the Upriver People are defeated and are trapped in the tunnel as it is flooded.
-The women are recovered, and there are improved prospects for more peaceful relations among the tribes as the film concludes.
+Raiders from a third tribe, the Upriver People, attack through the Hudson River Tunnel and capture Ruth and several other women because they desperately need fertile females.
+The Norms and Mutates must set aside their differences to rescue the women.
+The Upriver People are defeated and are trapped in the tunnel as it is flooded.
+The women are recovered, and there are improved prospects for more peaceful relations among the tribes.